 If you want to take your driving simulation experience to the next level, check out our handy list of the best steering wheels for PC.

-For more tip-offs from us about the very finest experiences in PC gaming, check out our round ups of the best strategy games on PC, free PC games, the best FPS games on PC, and the best puzzle games on PC.
+And for more articles about the very finest experiences in PC gaming, check out our lists of the best strategy games on PC, best free PC games, the best FPS games on PC, and the best puzzle games on PC.

 Forza Motorsport 7

 Release date: 2017 | Developer: Turn 10 Studios

 In our review of Forza Motorsport 7, James calls it "so vast and all-encompassing that not only can I turn it into a stupid game about vans, I can also make it a game about conquering my van obsession and finally learning how to drive cool sports cars."
 It's one of the most all-encompassing vehicle-lovers sandboxes, capable of providing for those who just want to go fast in shiny metal cages, simulation die-hards, and everyone in-between.

 The addition of dynamic weather effects transforms the typical race from a technical route memorization test to an impromptu puddle-dodging marathon in low visibility.
 Night tracks slowly transition to dawn, sunlight filling out pitch black darkness while Forza looks and plays better than ever.
 It's weighed down by an awful progression system too dependent on a hackneyed loot box system, but as the first mainline Forza on PC, Motorsport 7 is malleable enough to absorb the shock of a few speed bumps.

 Project CARS 2

 Release date: 2017 | Developer: Slightly Mad Studios